-Oceanic dead zones - a low-oxygen area (hypoxic), often found near the mouth of rivers, resulting from "excessive nutrient pollution from human activities coupled with other factors that deplete the oxygen required to support most marine life in bottom and near-bottom water.
-(National Oceanic and Atmospheric Administration)"
+Oceanic dead zones - a low-oxygen area (hypoxic), often found near the mouth of rivers, resulting from "excessive nutrient pollution from human activities coupled with other factors that

 (2) Determine which river basin you live in and research (or estimate) its size.
 Estimate the total volume of water that falls on this watershed every minute during a 1-inch per hour rainfall.